 Two schools in Burnsville-Eagan-Savage School District 191 have been selected by the Minnesota Positive Behavioral Interventions and Supports (PBIS) State Leadership team to be recognized for excellence in using the PBIS program.

 PBIS is a framework or approach that schools use to support positive behavior, improve school climate and increase the success of all students.

 Come and see the Nicollet/Metcalf spring musical "Thoroughly Modern Millie" at the Mraz Center for Performing Arts at Burnsville High School.
 Shows are April 27-30 at 7:30 p.m.

-Students wishing to participate in spring athletics must complete and submit the following to Burnsville High School or to their respective junior high prior to tryouts or practice.
-This information can be turned in at anytime up to start dates.
+Students wishing to participate in spring athletics must complete and submit the following to Nicollet or to Burnsville High School prior to tryouts or practice.
+The information can be turned in at anytime up to the start dates.
 Please submit information as soon as possible.

 In his fourth consecutive year qualifying for the Burnsville-Eagan-Savage School District 191 Spelling Bee, Chance Persons won the championship on Dec.
 14 after 21 rounds that included more than 200 words.

 Learn about new middle schools being developed in Burnsville-Eagan-Savage School District 191 during three upcoming information sessions.

 Each month, Nicollet Junior High School recognizes students who stand out among their peers for modeling respect, leadership, service in the school or the community, responsibility, and many other F.I.R.E. character traits essential for success in school and life.